-(experimental) A few classes are implemented with the @configurable decorator - they can be called with either a config, or with explicit arguments.
-Their explicit argument interfaces are currently experimental and subject to change.
+A few functions and classes are implemented with the @configurable decorator - they can be called with either a config, or with explicit arguments, or a mixture of both.
+Their explicit argument interfaces are currently experimental.

 If you only need the standard behavior, the Beginner’s Tutorial should suffice.
 If you need to extend detectron2 to your own needs, see the following tutorials for more details: